kiranraoboinapally/java-web-dev-practice/README.md

 ---

-## Java Practice Programs
+## Java & Web Development Practice Programs

-This repository contains a collection of Java practice programs and SQL concepts to help learners strengthen their problem-solving skills and coding abilities.
-The repository is organized into Java-based challenges and daily updated SQL concepts, allowing you to practice both Java programming and SQL queries.
+This repository contains a collection of practice programs for Java, Web Development (HTML, CSS, JavaScript), SQL concepts, Spring Boot, and ReactJS.
+These programs aim to help learners strengthen their problem-solving skills and coding abilities across different technologies.
+The repository is organized into Java-based challenges, web development exercises, SQL concepts, and more, allowing you to practice multiple technologies.

 Note: The `ques.md` file in the `java/` folder provides a complete list of problems and challenges in this repository for Java practice problems.